 To ensure full scholarship consideration:

-- My Scholarship Profile is a form on Wolverine Access where you can submit information about yourself to be used in identifying your eligibility for certain university scholarships.
-Completing your scholarship profile will not guarantee you qualify for a specific scholarship, but it ensures that you will be in a pool for consideration when additional information is needed for scholarship consideration.
+- Complete/update My Scholarship Profile through your Wolverine Access before March 15th each year, or earlier!
+Completing your scholarship profile will not guarantee you qualify for a specific scholarship, but it will ensure that you will be in a pool for consideration when additional information is needed for scholarship consideration.

-For additional information or questions regarding BBA scholarships, please contact the Ross Financial Aid office at firstname.lastname@example.org.
+For questions regarding BBA Ross Scholarships, feel free to email Ross Financial Aid office at firstname.lastname@example.org.

-For questions regarding BBA financial aid, please contact the University of Michigan Central Financial Aid Office at email@example.com or 734-763-2339.
+For questions regarding Financial Aid, please contact the University of Michigan’s main Financial Aid Office at email@example.com or 734-763-6600.